somin18501/Lab-7_202001138/README.md

 # Lab-7_202001138
-Based on Testcase Generation and Black/White Testing
+Based on Testcases Generation and Black & White Testing
 ## Section A
 ### Previous Date Problem